tlatsas/tlatsas.github.io/_posts/2013-07-28-using-git-rebase-to-remove-duplicate-cherry-picked-commits.markdown

 And a `git log --oneline` will look like this:

+{% highlight text %}
 b05bcc3 Merge branch 'dev'
 b47ebea 2nd commit to cherry-pick
 9d190e9 cherry pick this commit
-    8c0a87e some more work before merging
-    d1c9568 2nd commit to cherry-pick
+8c0a87e some more work before merging d1c9568 2nd commit to cherry-pick
 9d4575e even more commits
 790c30a some more commits!
 ac60758 more commits on dev branch
 03725e0 cherry pick this commit
 2e106d4 1st commit at dev branch
 ee38cc6 second commit at master
 444357a initial commit
+{% endhighlight %}

 Notice that except from the (ugly) new commit on top, we also ended up with duplicate commits for each cherry-picked commit.
 Also, if you care